bitcoin-dot-org/Bitcoin.org/_includes/helpers/vars.md

 - n: "{{DEPTH}}<br>`blockhash`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
   d: "Only returned for confirmed transactions.
-The hash of the block on the local best block chain which includes this transaction, encoded as hex in RPC byte order"
+The hash of the block on the local best blockchain which includes this transaction, encoded as hex in RPC byte order"

 - n: "{{DEPTH}}<br>`blockindex`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "Only returned for confirmed transactions.
-The block height of the block on the local best block chain which includes this transaction"
+The block height of the block on the local best blockchain which includes this transaction"

 - n: "{{DEPTH}}<br>`blocktime`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
   d: "Only returned for confirmed transactions.
-The block header time (Unix epoch time) of the block on the local best block chain which includes this transaction"
+The block header time (Unix epoch time) of the block on the local best blockchain which includes this transaction"

 - n: "{{DEPTH}}<br>`txid`"
   t: "string (hex)"